manuth/MarkdownConverter/README.md

   - Dynamic Footer/Header-heights aren't supported by PhantomJS.
     For that reason all Headers/Footers will have the height of the default Header/Footer.
     I'm sorry...
+  - Anchor-links inside a PDF-document are not working due to an issue of PhantomJS.

 <!--- References -->
 [Shiyu]: https://shiyumichan.deviantart.com/